 In a study conducted by Janrain, 74% of customers expressed frustration with receiving content that has nothing to do with their interests.
 But your company?
-No frustration here, because you know your subscribers’ interests (or, you will shortly!) and will continue to prove it to them.
+No frustration here, because you know your subscribers’ interests (or at least you will shortly) and will continue to prove it to them.
 See how Canopy sends personalized gift recommendations:

 Segmentation is the best way to organize your customers by interest, age, location, or other demographic.
 It can also help you micro-target really specific groups of consumers, offering them a special promotion for an item they’ve purchased before or introducing them to a product you already know they’ll like.
 If you’re not sure where to start, location is a great jumping off point for segmentation, and an easy way to say “We know what’s important to you in your neighborhood and want to help you make a great choice!”

 When it comes to increasing click-through rates, A/B testing is your new best friend.
 This means sending different variations of your email campaign to separate groups of subscribers.
 This way, you can gather more data about the content your readers click most and continue to give them what they want.

 The opportunities are endless, but that doesn’t mean your test items should be, too.
 We recommend choosing one or two variables—your biggest ideas that you’re most curious about—and testing them first.
 This could include length, subject lines, content order, images, calls to action, or any other features you’d like to compare.
 See how BuzzFeed tests two similar subject lines: